OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_51211.rst

 - `Fix IP dropdown to show monitoring IPs <https://github.com/OpenNebula/one/issues/5438>`__.
 - `Fix cloud_vm_create behavior to hide all related buttons <https://github.com/OpenNebula/one/issues/5512>`__.
 - `Fix Sunstone does not use oneflow_server variable <https://github.com/OpenNebula/one/issues/5452>`__.
+- Removed a validation that prevented rebooting LXD containers in 1604
+- `Fix LXD container not rebootig when a NIC was attached <https://github.com/OpenNebula/one/issues/5521>`__.